camunda/camunda-docs-manual/content/user-guide/security.md

 The security of Camunda BPM takes top priority and is maintained constantly.

+## Information Security Stadards

 The security of the areas listed in the next section is ensured based on common industry best practises.
 Thus, the development of Camunda BPM is being influenced by standards like [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) and others.

-## Dealing with Security Issues and Vulnerabilities
+## Organizational Aspects of Security

-Making Camunda as secure as possible is an ongoing effort.
-If you discover a potential security vulnerability please report it through the [Jira Issue Tracker](http://app.camunda.com/jira).
-For our enterprise customers, security issues are treated as bugs and the agreed severity levels and SLAs apply.
+### Roles and Responsibilities

+Dedicated employees respnsible for security related questions. responsible for the establishment, administration, and maintenance of a comprehensive written Information Security Program.

+### Security in context of the Systems Development Life Cycle (“SDLC”)

-## Onboarding of Employees
+### Onboarding of Employees

 New software developers are being introduced to our security policies and best practices during their onboarding process.

+## Security Issue Management

+### Reporting Security Issues and Vulnerabilities

+Making Camunda BPM as secure as possible is an ongoing effort.
+If a security issue or vulnerability is discovered, it is reported through the [Jira Issue Tracker](http://app.camunda.com/jira).
+The risk associated with each security issue will be evaluated, documented, and is visible to customer as soon as possible after discovery.
+Security issues discovered by our enterprise customers are treated as bugs and the agreed SLAs apply.

+### Remediation
+Camunda creates a remediation plan to resolve security issues that are identified.
+Fixes are made available in the form of patch releases (enterprise customers only) and minor releases (community edition users).

+## Security Acceptance and Maintenance

-## Automatic Virus Scan
+### Automatic Virus Scans

 An automatic virus scan is part of our release process.
 Its catalogs are up to date and it is used to scan the release distributions our users can download.
+In addition automatic virus scans are being performed on our core infrastructure components.

+### Acceptance
+The software shall not be considered accepted until the security review is completed and all security issues have been assigned to a remediation plan.

+### Automatic Regression Testing

+### Manual Regression Testing

 # Instructions for operating Camunda securely